-The Glen Ross Swing Bridge and Lock, built in 1909, will undergo a rehabilitation.
-The bridge’s mechanical and electrical drive systems will be replaced while it is taken off site for structural steel repairs, timber deck replacement and repainting.
-While the bridge will remain a single lane, it will be upgraded from a 15 tonne load limit rating to a level 1 highway load rating.
-The lock will receive overall concrete re-facing to improve its condition.
+The Glen Ross Swing Bridge and Lock, built in 1909, is undergoing rehabilitation.
+The bridge’s mechanical and electrical drive systems are being replaced while it undergoes structural steel repairs, timber deck replacement, and repainting.
+While the bridge will remain a single lane, it is being upgraded from a 15 tonne load limit rating to a level 1 highway load rating.
+The lock is receiving overall concrete re-facing to improve its condition.
 Additional work will also be completed on the canal approach walls.

 Glen Miller Dam 3 and Lock 3 Rehabilitation